 Grand Bazaar NYC Opening Times

-The Grand Bazaar is open every Sunday from 10am – 5pm.
+Grand Bazaar NYC is open every Sunday: 10am – 5pm.

 This market only runs on a Sunday and is always busy, but you might just beat the worst of the crowds if you get there as it opens at 10am.